wolflo/proxies.huff/README.md

 ### Storage Proxy
 `huff_modules/proxy-storage.huff`

 Deploys a more traditional proxy with a modifiable target address.
 Takes a single constructor argument (the target), and stores it at the `TARGET_SLOT`.
 Working, but not well tested or optimized.
-Also, the bytecode in `proxies.json` is correct, but this module won't compile with the current version of huff.
-I've compiled it with a patched version of huff running locally, and Aztec has a fix in the works.
+Also, this one can only be compiled with the patched fork of huff at [nsward/huff](https://github.com/nsward/huff).
+Not sure if this fork will be merged or not, but it allows the bytecode necessary to copy constructor args to be parsed correctly.

 ### 2D Proxy
 `huff_modules/proxy-2d.huff`